General Dynamics Mission Systems: Intelligence Systems

+WIN-T Program

-WIN-T ProgramWIN-T: Warfighter Information Network-Tactical (WIN-T) is the Army's tactical communications system.
+WIN-T: Warfighter Information Network-Tactical (WIN-T) is the Army's tactical communications system.
 General Dynamics is the Army's prime contractor for WIN-T, which is part of General Dynamics Mission Systems' tactical voice and data communications systems, The Soldier's Network.
 Increment 1, now fully deployed, began fielding in 2004 and completed fielding in 2012.
 In November 2007, General Dynamics announced a $78 million order on an indefinite delivery and quantity contract for WIN-T Increment 1.
 In April 2015, General Dynamics Mission Systems was awarded a $36 million army contract for maintenance and repair of all products related to Increment 1.
 In June 2015, General Dynamics secured a contract for Increment 2, valued at $219 million.
 Increment 2 includes additional capabilities, such as mobile broadband.
 Increment 1 and 2 equipment will remain in the field at the battalion and company levels as Increment 3 is completed.